How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 5. Comprehensive Schema Implementation

-The page implements multiple schema types:
+The page implements multiple schema types working together:

-• Recipe schema (15x) – Each recipe gets full structured data
+• Recipe schema (×15) — Each recipe gets full structured data

-• FAQPage schema – All 6 FAQs marked up
+• FAQPage schema — All 6 FAQs marked up for rich result eligibility

 • HowTo schema — "How to Plan Date Night" section

 This multi-layered approach tells Google: "This page comprehensively covers date night dinners and can answer multiple related queries."
+That's the signal that produces multi-snippet results.

 Optimizing for Different Snippet Types